zeek/broker/doc/overview.rst

 authoritative source for the key-value store, whereas a clone represents a local cache.
 Only the master can perform mutating operations on the store, which it then pushes to all its clones over the existing peering communication channel.
-A clone has a full copy of the data for faster access, but sends any modifying operations to its master first.
+A clone has a full copy of the data for faster access, but transparently  sends any modifying operations to its master first.
 Only when the master propagates back the change, the result of the operation becomes visible at the clone.
 The figure below illustrates how one can deploy a master with several clones.